chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_lwrp_application_ruby_unicorn_attributes.rst

    * - Attribute
      - Description
    * - ``:before_fork``
-     - The object that is called by the master process before executing the |unicorn| binary. **jamescott: REALLY?**
+     - The object that is called by the master process before executing the |unicorn| binary.
    * - ``:bundler``
      - Indicates whether |unicorn|
    * - ``:bundle_command``